Etiology of Peripheral Arterial Disease

-Patients are also advised to avoid cold and drugs that cause vasoconstriction (eg, pseudoephedrine, contained in many sinus and cold remedies).
+Patients are also advised to avoid cold and drugs (eg, cocaine, amphetamines) or medications (eg, pseudoephedrine, contained in many sinus and cold remedies) that cause vasoconstriction.

 PTA with or without stent insertion is the primary nonsurgical method for dilating vascular occlusions.
 PTA with stent insertion may keep the artery open better than balloon compression alone, with a lower rate of reocclusion.
 Stents work best in large arteries with high flow (iliac and renal); they are less useful for smaller arteries and for long occlusions.

 Indications for PTA are similar to those for surgery:

 Intermittent claudication that inhibits daily activities and does not respond to risk factor modification and noninvasive treatments

 Suitable lesions are flow-limiting, short iliac stenoses (< 3 cm) and short, single or multiple stenoses of the superficial femoropopliteal segment.
 Complete occlusions (up to 10 or 12 cm long) of the superficial femoral artery can be successfully dilated, but results are better for occlusions ≤ 5 cm.
 PTA is also useful for localized iliac stenosis proximal to a bypass of the femoropopliteal artery.

 PTA is less useful for diffuse disease, long occlusions, and eccentric calcified plaques.
 Such lesions are particularly common in patients with diabetes, often affecting small arteries.

 Complications of PTA include thrombosis at the site of dilation, distal embolization, intimal dissection with occlusion by a flap, and complications related to heparin use.